235u/proposals/EsportsDesign/README.md

 ## What is your understanding about Esports?

-Thousands of hours playing Quake / Unreal Tournament / Counter-Strike / StarCraft / WarCraft / DotA / HearthStone; thousands of thematic videos / broadcasts on Twitch / YouTube.
+Thousands of hours playing Quake / Unreal Tournament / Counter-Strike / StarCraft / WarCraft / DotA / HearthStone; watching thousands of thematic videos / streams on Twitch / YouTube.